-Why Hindu Gods Have Multiple Heads And Arms?
+Why Do Hindu Gods Have Multiple Heads and Arms?

-The main theory behind this phenomenon, which is also mostly accepted throughout the hindu beliefs, is that the ancient Indian sages must be trying to demonstrate to us the immense power and qualities of the deities.
-However the extra hands of the deities only come up visible when they are either engaged in a war against demons or busy battling the universal cosmic forces.
+The main theory underlying this phenomenon, which is widely accepted in Hindu beliefs, is that ancient Indian sages were attempting to demonstrate to us the immense power and qualities of the deities.
+However, the extra hands of the deities only come into view when they are either engaged in a war against demons or busy battling the universal cosmic forces.

-Often in Hinduism, only the supreme or important deities and gods are shown with many hands to display their significance from the other group of deities.
-However, beside the mainstream beliefs there are many alternative theories which Hindu mythologists strongly argue upon.
+In Hinduism, only the important deities and gods are frequently depicted with many hands to distinguish them from the other groups of deities.
+In addition to the mainstream beliefs, there are numerous alternative theories that hindu mythologists vigorously debate.

-That is why, you may have seen many gurus and scholars simply giving their own interpretation on it, as there is simply no right and wrong concept in Hinduism.
+That is why you may have seen many gurus and scholars simply giving their own interpretation of it, as there is simply no right or wrong concept in Hinduism.
 It’s said that every possibility is believed to attain and realize the higher truth.

 Presenting The Deities As Supernatural Beings

-In other words, every child in India can tell the difference between a normal human being and a Hindu deity just by giving a glance on their extra heads or hands sticking out from the back.
-Therefore, it’s used more like a symbol over anything.
-It is only there to remind us of deities being the owners of supernatural powers that humans can not possess.
+In other words, every child in India can tell the difference between a normal human being and a Hindu deity just by giving a glance at their extra heads or hands sticking out from the back.
+Thus, it’s used more as a symbol than anything else.
+It is only there to remind us of the deities’ being the owners of supernatural powers that humans cannot possess.

-In the entire pantheon of Hinduism, every god and deity has a set of their own purposes of existence.
-Having multiple arms and heads shows a glimpse of their duties that they’re bound to perform in order to maintain and sustain the dharmic laws of the universe.
+In the entire pantheon of Hinduism, every god and deity has a set of their own purposes for existence.
+Having multiple arms and heads shows a glimpse of the duties that they’re bound to perform in order to maintain and sustain the dharmic laws of the universe.

-Image or idol worshiping is a huge part In Hindu religion.
-The importance of it is so huge that what version of a deity to be placed in a temple gets the utmost priority.
-The people following Hinduism, take the image of their deities pretty seriously.
-Therefore, oftentimes many Hindus are seen presuming the supremacy of a deity just by the number of their hands and arms.
+Image or idol worship is a huge part of the Hindu religion.
+It is so important that people prioritize which version of a deity should be placed in a temple.
+The followers Hinduism take the image of their deities pretty seriously.
+Oftentimes, many Hindus are also seen presuming the supremacy of a deity just by the number of their hands and arms.

-However, it is not a hard fact as many important gods in Hinduism don’t have any extra hands, heads or arms for that matter, such as Lord Shiva.
-So it’s safe to say, that the depiction of hindu gods with multiple arms and hands are there to show their certain characteristics, personalities and qualities.
+However, it is not a hard fact that many important gods in Hinduism don’t have any extra hands, heads, or arms for that matter, such as Lord Shiva.
+So it’s safe to say that the depiction of hindu gods with multiple arms and hands is there to show their certain characteristics, personalities, and qualities.

 All deities are very representational with their various markings, colors, and objects surrounding them.
-They are said to be holding a deep significance and abstract meaning.
-Take Lord Ganesha (The Elephant-Headed god) for example.
-He is shown below with four hands holding some objects, where each object represents some of his qualities and personalities.
+They are said to hold both a deep significance and an abstract meaning.
+Take Lord Ganesha (the elephant-headed god) for example.
+He is shown below with four hands holding some objects, each of which represents some of his qualities and personalities.

-In this image, Lord Ganesha is shown in the Abhaya Mudra or the gesture of fearlessness if translated in English.
-This is a gesture of safety and reassurance that removes the fear of uncertainty and gives a divine protection from the negative cosmic energies.
+In this image, Lord Ganesha is shown in the Abhaya Mudra, or the gesture of fearlessness if translated into English.
+This is a gesture of safety and reassurance that removes the fear of uncertainty and gives divine protection from the negative cosmic energies.